emacsmirror/julia-formatter/README.md

 Leverage JuliaFormatter.jl to indent julia code in Emacs.

 ## Why?

+There are several issues with current indentation with `julia-mode`.
+Several solutions (tree-sitter, SMIE, fixing current indentation engine) seem impractical.

+## How
 Provide formatting tools for live coding.
 These tools are packed into a service that can be called using JSON-RPC on stdin / stdout.
 Exposing JuliaFormatter.jl as a service because the compile time required to get the result of that